4mber/Classic-Arcade-Game/README.md

-# Frogger-esque Arcade Game
+# Classic Arcade Game!

 ## Summary:
 This is a variation on the classic arcade game Frogger!
 (But with much more adorable characters..)
-[Here's the demo!](https://4mber.github.io/Frogger/)
+[Here's the demo!](https://4mber.github.io/Classic-Arcade-Game/)

 ## Installation: